woolgens-network/guides/application/README.md

 Once you click on `Use as template` you will be promted to clone the repository to your account.
 Call the repository `woolgens-coding-challenge`.
 Please commit all of your changes into your repository.

-Once you complete the coding challenge please set the repository visability to **Public** ([How to](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility)).
+Once you complete the coding challenge please set the repository visability to [**Public**](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).
 Once you have done this notify your Senior-Developer of your completion of the coding challenge in your inital ticket.
 Please do not forget to send the link to your repository!

 The Senior-Developer will then complete a code review.
 This may take a few days depending on their workload, however we will aim to always finish it within three days.
 If you have **NOT** recieved an answer after three days, please send a quick message in your ticket and ask for the current status.
 Do not ask about your status prior, to the three days.